LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ## **![](https://lh4.googleusercontent.com/uQWdJ8fV3eEZWhFdvLpGRfySbWxcIzd_sSaatBMupyq-h1iesp26HzsbfLtFp4kt2blCUIUGUeyYIaTtOpDwhJPdmB8oAfgR-3diPJPjacM6czxmG4ZujLEUO1s6CrnrGrz4RDSv =446x301)**

 **To learn more about publishing and unpublishing campaigns, click here.**

+## Next steps

+Once you have added the mobile engagements to your app, remember to follow the getting started with messaging article for additional important steps such as:

+* Define your working hours to ensure consumers see the actual reply times
+* Customize automatic messages
+* Create pre-defined content for your agents
+* Set up a routing bot
+* Set up the post conversation survey

 ### Set expectations based on your actual working hours